What should I bring to my first appointment?

 How do I get short-term disability and FMLA forms signed?

 Please bring the requested forms to our front office for processing or fax them to 919-872-6739.
-Most forms will be completed by our office staff in about 2 weeks.
+Most forms will be completed by our office staff within 10 business days.
 A fee will be charged for completing most forms.